 The country grew more unstable and the future was uncertain.
 600,000 forced exiles from the colonies filled the streets, including 100,000 military.
 Many didn’t have a city, family, or home to return to, as they had been born in the colonies.

-The Communist Party (PCP) and other radical parties were very strong, and some wanted plans to turn Portugal into a socialist reality far from the social-democracy it is now.
+The Communist Party (PCP) and other radical parties were very strong, and some had plans to turn Portugal into a socialist reality far from the social-democracy it is now.
 The clearest communist figure was Álvaro Cunhal, who had returned from Paris where he lead the PCP in clandestinity during the dictatorship.

 With the left in power, nationalizations advanced, and the government and communes took control of agricultural lands, banks, and businesses of various sizes.
 Houses were occupied too.
 All this generated even more instability.

-In March 1975, Spínola gathered supporters and attempted a coup.
+In March 1975, Spínola gathered supporters and attempted another coup.
 It failed, and Spínola went into exile.
 The more radical elements of the left formed the Council of the Revolution and established a 4th provisional government, with Vasco Gonçalves at the head.
 Spínola’s failure resulted in a confirmation of the power of the left.

 A year after the revolution, on April 25, 1975, the first free elections were held to elect for the Constituent Assembly.
 That is, these elections would determine the parties that would create a new Constitution.